-Revenue from collaboration agreements decreased by \$10.5 million to \$0.2 million in the year ended December 31, 2024, compared to \$10.7 million for the year ended December 31, 2023.
-This decrease was due to our February 2023 agreement with Genentech, under the terms of our Genentech Collaboration, to close the Phase 1 clinical trial and for the parties to fulfill the remaining obligations in relation to the trial.
+Revenue from collaboration agreements decreased by \$23.0 million to \$10.7 million in the year ended December 31, 2023, compared to \$33.7 million for the year ended December 31, 2022.
+This decrease was due to (i) the termination of our collaboration with Eli Lilly in 2022; and (ii) our February 2023 agreement with Genentech under the terms of our Genentech Collaboration, our only remaining revenue collaboration, to close the Phase 1 clinical trial and for the parties to fulfill the remaining obligations in relation to the trial.